Skip to Content

 • Monotremes Mammals: We refer to primitive egg-laying mammals as monotremes.

-These are extinct species of mammals, and they still exist today.
-Like any other animal, the young consume their mother’s milk.
+These are both extinct species of mammals and those still existing today.
+Mammals’ young consume their mother’s milk.
 Five living monotreme species exist, all found only in Australia and New Guinea.

-• Marsupial Mammals: These mammals give birth to immature offspring that grow in a pouch on the mother’s belly.
-There are more than 250 types of marsupial mammals breathing around the world.
+• Marsupial Mammals: These mammals birth immature offspring that grow in a pouch on the mother’s belly.
+There are more than 250 different types of marsupial mammals breathing around the world.

 How Many Reptiles Are In The World?